rust-lang/rust-forge/src/policies/llm-usage.md

 - 🔨 Violations of the "Be honest" section

 Other violations are left up to the discretion of reviewers and moderators.
+For minor violations we recommend telling the author that we can't review the PR until it complies with the policy, with pointers to exactly what they need to do.
-For most first-time violations we recommend closing and locking the PR or issue.
+For major violations or extractive PRs, we recommend closing the PR or issue.

 Using an LLM does **not** mean it's ok to harrass a contributor.
 All contributors must be treated with respect.